|The University of Adelaide||Home | Faculties & Divisions | Search|

 To link to this page, please use the following URL:

 Suzanne’s research work on corporate law, corporate governance and legal ethics has been published in a number of highly regarded national and international journals.
 She is regularly invited to speak at a variety of public and professional events.
 This has included presentations to the Law Society of South Australia, the Australian Corporate Lawyers Association, the Hong Kong Law Society, the Hong Kong Institute of Directors, the Hong Kong Securities and Futures Commission and others.
+She has also been invited to speak to ASIC and the Law Institute of Victoria.
 She has been a distinguished overseas visitor at the Chinese University of Hong Kong and visiting scholar at University College London.